VlahovicN/terraform-project-1/README.md

 - Creates an S3 bucket with a basic HTML file
 - Configures Security Groups for SSH and HTTP access
 - Deploys an RDS MySQL instance in private subnets with subnet group and SG isolation
+- Adds CloudWatch Alarms with SNS notifications for CPU monitoring and auto-scaling triggers

 ## Why I made it